sethtomy/macos-dev-setup/README.md

 ## Install

+Everything to be installed is listed in this [main.yaml](./roles/development/tasks/main.yaml).

 Install is setup to be idempotent.
 If the software is already on the machine it will be skipped.
 Add software as you need it and re-use the script.

 ```shell script